OneUptime/oneuptime/README.md

 ### Open-source hobby single-server deploy with Docker Compose.

-Deploy a single-server instance in one line on Debian / Ubuntu with Docker (recommended 8GB memory, we only support Debian / Ubuntu as of today).
+Deploy a single-server instance in one line on Debian / Ubuntu with Docker (we only support Debian / Ubuntu as of today).

  ```bash
   git clone https://github.com/OneUptime/oneuptime